 A key strength of Sesterce’s project lies in its eco-friendly and sustainable energy strategy.
 Unlike traditional cooling systems that require constant water consumption, the company has implemented a closed-loop system.
 Water enters at 15 to 20°C to cool the servers, then exits at around 60°C and transfers its heat to a second circuit via a heat exchanger.
 This dual-use system offers two main benefits: it allows water to be reused and enables heat recovery for district heating.

 Thanks to our closed-loop system, we achieve exceptional energy efficiency with 98% Joule effect while saving 96% of water compared to conventional systems.
-This almost fully reinvested energy also helps reduce local CO₂ emissions by 60%,” explains Anthony TCHAKERIAN, Co-founder and COO of Sesterce.
+This almost fully reinvested energy also helps reduce local CO₂ emissions by 60%,” explains Anthony Tchakerian, Co-founder and COO of Sesterce.

 Sesterce powers the world's best AI companies, from bare metal infrastructures to lightning fast inference.